-- 19. You will say then, "The branches were broken off so that I might be grafted in." - 20.
-True; they were broken off because of unbelief, but you stand by faith.
+- 18. do not glory over the branches.
+But if you do glory, you do not sustain the root, but the root, you. - 19.
+You will say then, "The branches were broken off so that I might be grafted in." - 20.
+True.
+But they were broken off because of unbelief, and you stand by faith.
 Do not be high-minded, but fear, - 21. for if God did not spare the natural branches, He might not spare you, either. - 22.
-Behold, therefore, the goodness and the severity of God; toward those who have fallen, severity, but toward you, goodness-if you continue in His goodness.
+Behold, therefore, the goodness and the severity of God; toward those who have fallen, severity, but toward you, goodness if you continue in His goodness.
 Otherwise, you, too, shall be cut off. - 23.
 And even they, if they do not continue in unbelief, shall be grafted in, for God is able to graft them in again. - 24.
-For if you were cut out of what is by nature a wild olive tree and were grafted contrary to nature into a cultivated olive tree, how much more shall these, the natural branches, be grafted into their own olive tree? - ¶25.
-Brothers, I would not have you ignorant of this mystery, lest you be wise in your own sight, that blindness has come upon Israel, in part, until the fullness of the Gentiles comes in, - 26. and thus, all Israel shall be saved, as it is written, "The Deliverer shall come out of Zion," and "he shall turn ungodliness away from Jacob," - 27. and "this shall be my covenant with them when I take away their sins."
-42 - 28.
+For if you were cut out of what is by nature a wild olive tree and were grafted, contrary to nature, into a cultivated olive tree, how much more shall these, the natural branches, be grafted into their own olive tree? - \$\[125.
+Brothers, I would not have you ignorant of this mystery, lest you be wise in your own sight, that blindness has come upon Israel, in part, until the fullness of the Gentiles comes in, - 26. and thus, all Israel shall be saved, as it is written, "The Deliverer shall come out of Zion, and he shall turn ungodliness away from Jacob, - 27. and this shall be my covenant with them when I take away their sins." - 28.
 As regards the gospel, they are enemies for your sakes, but as regards the election, they are beloved because of the fathers. - 29.
 For the gifts and the calling of God are irrevocable. - 30.
-For just as you also were once disobedient to God, but now have obtained mercy through their disobedience, - 31. so these, too, have now disobeyed, that through the mercy shown to you, they might obtain mercy as well. - 32.
-God has locked up everyone together in disobedience so that He might have mercy upon everyone. - ¶33.
+For just as also you were once disobedient to God, but now have obtained mercy through their disobedience, - 31. so these, too, have now disobeyed, that through the mercy shown to you, they might obtain mercy as well. - 32.
+God has locked up everyone, together, in disobedience so that He might have mercy upon everyone. - ¶33.
 Oh, the depth of the riches of both the wisdom and the knowledge of God!
 How unsearchable His judgments, and inscrutable His ways! - 34.
 Who has known the mind of the LORD?
 Or who has been His counsellor? - 35.
-Or who has first given to Him, so that it will be repaid to him? - 36.
+Or who has first given to Him, so that it will be paid back to him? - 36.
 For all things are of Him, and through Him, and for Him.
 To Him be glory forever.
 Amen.